AndriyKurdyukov/Solutions-for-programming-challenges/Sudoku validator/validator.md

-simple sudoku validator written in python. checks if rows, columns or boxes contain a duplicate number. accepts a 2d array as input, like so:
+Simple sudoku validator written in python.
+Checks if rows, columns or boxes contain a duplicate number.
+Accepts a 2d array as input, like so:
   [[5, 3, 4, 6, 7, 8, 9, 1, 2],
   [6, 7, 2, 1, 9, 5, 1, 4, 8],
   [1, 1, 8, 3, 2, 2, 5, 6, 7],